 PACTOR is an FSK mode and is a standard on modern TNCs.
 It is designed with a combination of packet and Amtor Techniques.
 It is the most popular ARQ digital mode on amateur HF today.
 This mode is a major advancement over AMTOR, with its 200 baud operating rate, Huffman compression technique and true binary data transfer capability; more info here

 CLOVER is a PSK mode which provides a full duplex simulation.
 It is well suited for HF operation (especially under good conditions), however, there are differences between CLOVER modems.
 The original modem was named CLOVER-I, the latest DSP based modem is named CLOVER-II.
 Clovers key characteristics are band-width efficiency with high error-corrected data rates.
 Clover adapts to conditions by constantly monitoring the received signal.
-Based on this monitoring, Clover determines the best modulation scheme to use; more info here
+Based on this monitoring, Clover determines the best modulation scheme to use.

-RTTY or "Radio Teletype" is a FSK mode that has been in use longer than any other digital mode (except for morse code).
+RTTY or "Radio Teletype" is a FSK mode that has been in use longer than any other digital mode (except for Morse code).
 RTTY is a very simple technique which uses a five-bit code to represent all the letters of the alphabet, the numbers, some punctuation and some control characters.
 At 45 baud (typically) each bit is 1/45.45 seconds long, or 22 msec and corresponds to a typing speed of 60 WPM.
 There is no error correction provided in RTTY; noise and interference can have a seriously detrimental effect.
-Despite it's relative disadvantages, RTTY is still popular with die-hard operators; more info here
+Despite it's relative disadvantages, RTTY is still popular with die-hard operators.

 HELLSCHREIBER is a method of sending and receiving text using facsimile technology.
 This mode has been around along time; the recent use of PC sound cards as DSP units has increased the interest in Hellschreiber.
 The single-tone version (Feld-Hell) is the method of choice for HF operation.
 It is an on-off keyed system with 122.5 dots/second, or about a 35 WPM text rate, with a narrow bandwidth (about 75 Hz).
 Text characters are "painted" on the screen, as apposed to being decoded and printed.
 A new "designer" flavor of this mode called FM HELL has some advantage for providing better quality print, at the expense of a greater duty cycle.
 As with other "fuzzy modes" it has the advantage of using the "human processor" for error correction.

 THROB is yet another new DSP sound card mode that attempts to use Fast Fourier Transform technology (as used by waterfall displays) to decode a 5 tone signal.
+It was authored by Lionel Sear, G3PPT.
 The THROB program is an attempt to push DSP into the area where other methods fail because of sensitivity or propagation difficulties and at the same time work at a reasonable speed.
 There are 1, 2, or 4 throbs per second, resulting in a text speed that is lower than other modes.
-Check the website of the THROB-author (G3PPT)his web site for the latest developments. (more info here)

 DSP (Digital Signal Processing) techniques use high speed processing to convert audio into digital coding, so that a program can manipulate the coded audio in ways not possible with traditional hardware filters.
 The 16 and 32 bit sound cards found in modern PCs provide this capability.